 In general, filing more than one comprehensive claim shouldn’t affect your rates or insurability unless you file three or more claims within a three-year period.
 This is dependent on how your provider handles comprehensive claims.
 Read your policy to find out how your carrier addresses these types of claims, and call your agent if you aren’t clear about any specifics with regard to your coverage.

-When they need affordable, reliable car insurance, San Diego drivers turn to Altra Insurance Services.
+When driver need affordable and reliable car insurance National City drivers turn to Altra Insurance Services.
 For high-quality coverage and outstanding service, reach out to one of our friendly representatives today at (800) 719-9972 to learn how you can save money on your car insurance.